- Grand Canyon University - B.S. in Healthcare Administration, and M.S. in Health Administration

 Medical practice managers oversee the financial and regulatory management of a medical practice.
 Their role encompasses oversight of personnel, bookkeeping, and all front end functions in a healthcare organization, including the introduction of new office initiatives.

-Medical practice managers (those working in physicians’ offices) earned an average, annual salary of $91,600 according to 2019 BLS stats.
+Medical practice managers (those working in physicians’ offices) earned a median salary of $91,600 according to 2019 BLS stats.

 #8 HR Managers in Healthcare